yaml/AdaYaml/site/documentation.md

 access types, AdaYaml uses naming conventions derived from [Rosen '95][3] to communicate the nature of these smart pointer types:

- * A type named `Reference` always is a reference to a reference-counted heap object.
-If and how the referenced object is directly accessible depends on the type.
-If the type has the `Implicit_Dereference` aspect, it dereferences to an access type pointing to the heap object.
-Copying a value of such a type always results in the reference being copied.
+ * A type named `Reference` or suffixed with `_Reference` always is a reference to a reference-counted heap object.
+It is always a tagged type and always has a function `Value` which retrieves an `Accessor` type to access the underlying object.
+The `Accessor` type is used to [prevent deallocation][4] and always has the `Implicit_Dereference` aspect.
+Copying a `Reference` type always performs a shallow copy.
  * A type named `Instance` typically allocates its content on the stack (if used as a stack variable), but may contain references to heap values.
 If a `Reference` type exists wrapping an `Instance` type, using the `Reference`